-... and, as indicated in the next page, activate the impulsive noise sound source (gun shot, balloon explosion,...) within 5 seconds from pressing the button.
+... and, as indicated in the next page, activate the source of the impulsive noise (gun shot, balloon explosion,...) within 5 seconds from pressing the button.

 The sound level meter will automatically measure the environment noise decay and will perform the calculations.
 For the entire duration of the measurement (6 seconds from the source being turned off) avoid undesired noises that could affect the measurement.
 The following page will appear at the end: